Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 What is the law in this case?
 The law is a specific moral standard on how to live, what to eat etc. If you had issues making decisions, the law provided the best practices for aligning with God and placating that gnawing feeling of being far from God.

-And yes a way in the bible where God doesn't count the sins anymore.
+And yes there is a way in the bible where God doesn't count the sins anymore.

 _Blessed is he whose transgression is forgiven,
 Whose sin is covered.